 The sample includes all EU-15 countries, with the exception of Luxembourg and Greece.
-So, in this paper, we will expand on the analysis presented in Gómez-Puig (2006b and 2006c), where we studied the immediate effect of the introduction of a common currency on the risk factors that drive the evolution of yield spreads in both groups of countries.
+So, in this paper, we will expand on the analysis presented in Gómez-Puig (2008a and 2008b), where we studied the immediate effect of the introduction of a common currency on the risk factors that drive the evolution of yield spreads in both groups of countries.
 We will then use daily data spanning the period January 1, 1999 to December 31, 2005 which will enable us to analyse yield spreads behaviour of all EU-15 countries with the perspective given by this long period of time (seven years) since the beginning of Monetary Union.

 The dependent variable used in our estimations is the spread (or adjusted spread) of 10-year government yield over Germany.
 Therefore, a crucial issue in this paper (and one that is vital for policymaking) is the identification of the two main local or domestic sources of risk that have made up yield spreads in European countries since the start of Monetary Integration.
-So, we attempt to break down the liquidity premium and credit-risk components by modelling their behaviour to a number of factors that can potentially affect only one of them.
-With this goal in mind, the relative debt-to-GDP ratio will be used as a proxy to measure differences in credit risk.
-This variable has been widely used in the literature by other authors (Bayoumi, Goldstein and Woglom (1995) among them) and, compared with other measures such as the rating differential, presents the advantage that it cannot be considered an ex-post measure of fiscal sustainability.
-Considering that a liquid market can be defined as one in which participants can rapidly execute a large volume of transactions with a small impact on prices, in this paper, two different proxy variables will be used to measure this effect: (i) the bid/ask spread and (ii) the on-the run/off-the run spread.
-The
+So, we attempt to break down the liquidity premium and credit-risk components by modeling their behavior to a number of factors that can potentially affect only one of them.
+With this goal in mind, the relative debt-to-GDP ratio will be used as a proxy to measure differences in credit risk7.
+This variable has been widely used in the literature by other authors (Bayoumi, Goldstein and Woglom (1995) among them8) and, compared with other measures such as the rating differential, presents the advantage that it cannot be considered an ex-post measure of fiscal sustainability.
+Considering that a liquid market can be defined as one in which participants can rapidly execute a large volume of

-&lt;sup>5 Table 5 presents the outstanding amounts of government's securities at the end of each year of the sample.
+7 Table 5 presents the outstanding amounts of government's securities at the end of each year of the sample.
 If we consider the EU-15 as a whole, the biggest markets, in descending order: the Italian, the German, the French, the British and the Spanish.

-&lt;sup>6 In particular, these authors find support for the market discipline hypothesis in the U.S. bond markets.
+8 In particular, these authors find support for the market discipline hypothesis in the U.S. bond markets.
 This hypothesis assumes that yields rise smoothly at an increasing rate with the level of borrowing.
 However, if these incentives prove ineffective, credit markets will eventually respond by denying irresponsible borrowers further access to credit.
 Nevertheless, the model presented in this paper and Bayoumi et al. model do not control for the same variables and cannot be compared.